FUAZA/ECE-9069-Presentation1/README.md

 - Integrity checking
   - looking for changes in the checksums of the key files in the system and on the Windows registry
 - Rootkit detection
   - Rootkit detection is performed on any systems where the agent is installed.
-To detect any possible rootkit installed, rootkit detection engine will be run every X minutes
+To detect any possible rootkit installed, rootkit detection engine will be run every X minutes (users can set the time, the default time is 2 hours).
 - Active response
   - Active Response can run applications on an agent or server in response to specific alerts, alert levels, or rule groups and it also works for starting a syscheck scan or restarting OSSEC on a remote agent.